bgauduch/terraform-azure-swarm-cluster-iac/readme.md

     * tips : the `-auto-approve` flag can be used to bypass user validation on any terraform command

 ## Roadmap ##
-- [ ] Refine NSG rules of subnets (Capgemini IP / VPN IP: OK, docker swarm ports: TODO, close all by default: TODO)
-- [ ] Add a backup Recovery Vault
 - [ ] Align resources ID naming (ex : manager-0 with alias man-1, to correct)
 - [ ] Use separated ssh keys for admin / managers / workers
+- [ ] Configure Docker daemon to use data disk when available
 - [ ] Extract OS disk from VM declaration
-- [ ] Setup static ip for swarm nodes
+- [ ] Setup static ip for swarm nodes & add variable for VNET / subnet masks (?)
 - [ ] Use a custom OS image preinstalled with docker (?)
+- [ ] Setup the VM using cloud-init (?)
 - [ ] setup the Swarm cluster on top of the VM cluster
-- [ ] Setup the VM using cloud-init (?)
 - [ ] Add a keyvault to store ssh key, password, etc
+- [ ] Add a backup Recovery Vault
 - [ ] Build a portable (dockerized) work environment
 - [ ] Setup a module / modules (with input var and ouput) to have a reusable swarm cluster build (maybe setup low level modules like VM+NIC, vnet+subnet+nsg+rules, etc ?)
 - [ ] module hosting on github (?)
 - [ ] Use a clear directory structure for modules
 - [ ] Add a remote Terraform backend (state sharing) to work as a team
+- [X] Refine NSG rules of subnets (SSH on amdin public IP, close inbound by default, allow ssh between admin and managers / workers, open swarm ports between managers / workers)
 - [X] Don't wait for ssh command to end (ex : docker install)
 - [X] Rename "docker-install" to "vm-init"
 - [X] Apply VM docker install on managers / worker trought admin vm